aseemm/dotfiles/guides/encfs.md

 # Usage

-### Create a new voluem
+### Create a new volume
-encfs ~/Dropbox/Private.enc/ ~/Private/ # mounts the encrypted ~/Dropbox/Private.enc directory as ~/Private/ and under the volume name Dropbox private
+# mounts the encrypted ~/Dropbox/Private.enc directory as ~/Private/ and under the volume name Dropbox private
+encfs ~/Dropbox/Private.enc/ ~/Dropbox-Private/
+encfs ~/Documents/Dropbox/Private.enc/ ~/Dropbox-Private/

 To store EncFS on a file system that is case insensitive for lookup, (VFAT, NTFS, HFS+, etc), create it using expert mode and select B32Block or